Updated: Jun 30

 Is your home energy efficient?
 Do you currently have regular yard, pest, or security system fees?
 Does your HOA require any of these contracts?
 Having this recorded up front will help your agent move questions along.
 If those costs are considerably lower than average, it may pay to mention them when marketing your home.

-9. What do you think might be the best headline or opening words for a flier about your home?
+9. What do you think might be the best headline or opening words for a flier about your home being for sale?

 You know your home better than anyone.
 Help your agent jumpstart his or her marketing by making suggestions.